Reuters Logo

 Reuters Logo 1995

-The Reuters logo became colorful: the monochrome was replaced by a combination of blue, white, and red.
-Designers from Enterprise IG downsized the inscription to appear proportional to the nearby sign.
-The authors drew a circle containing two semicircles: the right side is blue with white dots, and the left is white with red.
+The Reuters logo became colorful: the monochrome was replaced with blue, white, and red.
+Designers from Enterprise IG reduced the inscription to match the proportions of the nearby sign.
+The authors drew a circle with two semicircles: the right side is blue with white dots, and the left side is white with red dots.
 One of them represents the night, and the other represents the day.
-This symbolizes that the agency covers news around the clock.
+This symbolizes that the agency covers news 24 hours a day.

 2001 – 2008